beakerbrowser/beaker-browser.gitbook.io/getting-started-with-beaker.md

 {% page-ref page="joining-the-social-network.md" %}

-If you want to start hacking on some websites, read up on [creating new Hyperdrives](beginner/creating-new-hyperdrives.md) and [using the editor](beginner/editor.md).
+If you want to start hacking on some websites, read up on [creating new hyperdrives](beginner/creating-new-hyperdrives.md) and [using the editor](beginner/editor.md).
 If you love the idea of remixing other people's work, you should [learn about forking hyperdrives](advanced/forking-hyperdrives.md).
-If you're a fan of command-lines, [check out Beaker's WebTerm](advanced/webterm.md).
+If you're a fan of command lines, [check out Beaker's Webterm](advanced/webterm.md).

 {% page-ref page="beginner/creating-new-hyperdrives.md" %}